Woorabinda, Queensland: Amenities

-Woorabinda has a Knowledge Centre (library) operated by the Woorabinda Aboriginal Shire Council.
+Woorabinda has an Indigenous Knowledge Centre (library) operated by the Woorabinda Aboriginal Shire Council.

 One Mob Fellowship is on Munns Drive (approx 24.1335°S 149.4555°E).
 It is part of the Wesleyan Methodist Church.

-Nations and Population
+Demographics

-The two main groups of people in Woorabinda are the Gangulu Nation and the Wadja Nation, both of whom have Native Title claims to the land.
+The two main groups of people in Woorabinda are the Gangulu Nation and the Wadja Nation, both of whom have native title claims to the land.
 The area claimed for the Wadja people is limited to the Woorabinda current land geography; the Gangulu nation expands as far south as Theodore, west past Blackwater, and east to Mount Morgan.

-There is a much higher proportion of people under the age of 18 in Woorabinda than in the wider non-indigenous community.
+In 2008, there was a much higher proportion of people under the age of 18 in Woorabinda than in the wider non-indigenous community.
 Half of the population is under the age of 25, which is significantly higher than the Australian 0–24 years age group, which is one third of the population.